koksny/shad/README.md

 - **Customization**:

-  Set your location in the Settings tab.
+  Set your location in the Weather widget input field.

 ## Kiosk Mode